 The currency risk over a period of 12 months is measured via the cashflow-at-risk (CfaR) method.
 By using statistical methods, the effect of probable changes in foreign exchange rates on the financial result of the Group is evaluated.
-On 31 December 2018, the Group's CfaR amounted to MCHF 26.5 (PY: MCHF 34.5), hence there was a 95% likelihood that any loss resulting from currency risk would not exceed MCHF 26.5.
+As at 31 December 2019, the Group's CfaR amounted to MCHF 24.2 (PY: MCHF 26.5), hence there was a 95% likelihood that any loss resulting from currency risk would not exceed MCHF 24.2.